genestack/user-guide/source/doc-odm-user-guide/setup.rst

    :scale: 40 %
    :align: center

-Then, you will be prompted for the new member email.
+Then, in the dialog that appears, you'll be prompted for the new member email.
 If they are in your organisation, you could take advantage of autocomplete.

 .. image:: images/invite-by-email.png